kelvinz/code-notes/courses/spark.md

 **.arproj**
 Project file (zipped JSON + internal assets).
 Instagram should be 4 MB or less on both iOS, Android and older Android.
 Facebook should be under 2 MB for the best reach, but they can be up to 10 MB.
 Facebook Ads should be under 5 MB

+**.arp**
+File extension used when you make a patch asset.

+**audio clips**
+Audio clips should be mono M4A, AAC codec, with a sampling frequency of 44.1KHz.
+You can import your own or choose from a huge range of free, licensed sound effects in the AR Library.